Selim Bouadla

-Selim Bouadla (born 26 August 1988) is a French-Algerian professional footballer who played as a midfielder most recently for Laval.
+Selim Bouadla (born 26 August 1988) is a French professional footballer who played as a midfielder most recently for Laval.

-Club career
+Personal life

+Bouadla was born in Rosny-sous-Bois in the eastern suburbs of Paris.
+He holds both French and Algerian nationalities.

+Career

 Le Havre

 Bouadla was born in Rosny-sous-Bois, Seine-Saint-Denis.
 He made his Ligue 2 debut with Le Havre AC on 27 July 2007 against SC Bastia.
 He made his Ligue 1 debut on 20 September 2008, coming on as a substitute against Lyon.
 On 3 February 2009, he moved on loan to Paris FC.

 Debrecen

 On 1 May 2012, Bouadla won the Hungarian Cup with Debrecen by beating MTK Budapest on penalty shoot-out in the 2011–12 season.
 This was the fifth Hungarian Cup trophy for Debrecen.

 On 12 May 2012, Bouadla won the Hungarian League title with Debrecen after beating Pécs in the 28th round of the Hungarian League by 4–0 at the Oláh Gábor út Stadium which resulted the sixth Hungarian League title for the Hajdús.